hyperledger/aries-rfcs/features/0028-introduce/README.md

 ## Motivation
 [motivation]: #motivation

 Introductions are a fundamental activity in human relationships.
-They allow us to bootstrap contact information and trust.
+They allow us to bootstrap contact information and trust and connect us to needed resources.
 They are also a source of virality.
 We need a standard way to do introductions in an SSI ecosystem, and it needs to be flexible, secure, privacy-respecting, and well documented.

 ## Tutorial
 [tutorial]: #tutorial